-Sales for business area Sweden & Poland increased by 15 percent in 2017, mainly as a result of higher average prices on steel.
+Sales for business area Sweden & Poland increased by 18 percent during the year and the underlying operating result improved to SEK 104 M compared with SEK 72 M in the previous year.

-The underlying operating profit improved to SEK 72 M compared with SEK 45 M in the previous year.
-The distribution business is improving its earnings at the same time the production unit in Norrköping is developing well, which contributed to the underlying operating result being better than previous year.
+The distribution business improved their results at the same time that the production unit in Norrköping developed strongly through continuous improvements and higher capacity utilization.

-Good development for business area Finland & Baltics
+Challenging year for business area Finland & Baltics